Author: Dr. Athanasios Pallis

 Long-term, China remains a bullish market.
 However, this is not without challenges, particularly for cruise port infrastructure development, which is associated with several financial and non-financial requirements.
-The former ones have been faced with success, as the state and private investors in several destinations in China (i.e., Shanghai), Hong-Kong, and not least the broader region (Singapore, Busan, etc.), have developed modern terminals serving the needs of cruise lines.
+The former have met with success, as state and private investors in several destinations in China (i.e., Shanghai), Hong Kong, and not least the broader region (Singapore, Busan, etc.), have developed modern terminals serving the needs of cruise lines.
 Issues such as terminal locations and development choices have been subject to social and political controversies.
-In contrast, some of the newly built cruise terminals are remarkably big in size and capacity, raising concerns that they stand as prestige investments with rather limited potential utilization.
+In contrast, some of the newly built cruise terminals are remarkably large in size and capacity, raising concerns that they stand as prestige investments with rather limited potential utilization.
 Supply concerns, a lack of destinations for short cruises, price wars, and geopolitical tensions, such as issues involving North Korea and Taiwan, undermine growth potential.
-That said, Singapore, Taiwan, Malaysia, and the Philippines, are where more cruise capacity has found its way, counterbalancing any downtrends.
+That said, Singapore, Taiwan, Malaysia, and the Philippines, are where more cruise capacity has been deployed, counterbalancing any downtrends.

 Other regions of the world continue to provide smaller yet important markets for cruise shipping.
 The overall changes in these markets are in response to market capacity and geopolitical events.
 South America, meaning mainly Brazil, has been a smaller market, which is recovering from stagnation, yet hampered by poor infrastructure and high port costs.
-The Australian market is included in the most traditional market, given its presence in the earlier days of modern cruising.
-The willingness of Australians to cruise is not irrelevant to this presence.
-Australia hosts more than one million cruise passengers in a country with a total population of 24 million.
+The Australian market has been active since the earlier days of modern cruising and hosts more than 1 million cruise passengers in a country with a total population of 24 million.
 This has already given Australia the highest market penetration in the world.
 Africa is slowly coming into the picture, with cruise lines exploring options in several parts of the continent and ports and destinations expressing an interest in developing effective strategies to accommodate cruise calls.